 Instructions

 - Fill a glass with ice and pour in your chilled iced coffee.
-I love it plain with a few generous tablespoons of cream.
+I love it plain with a few generous tablespoons of cream or condensed milk.

 It looks so yummy